Last Updated on 09/27/2021 by FilipiKnow

 There are online marketplaces that allow you to buy and sell websites and domains, such as Afternic, Freemarket, WebsiteBroker.com, and Flippa (which is also a good place to flip mobile apps and e-commerce stores).

-Editor’s note: Most online marketplaces put a higher value on websites or online businesses that have been around for a number of years, have diversified sources of traffic and income, with strong social media following, and with an audience who are mostly located in the US.
+Editor’s note: Most online marketplaces put a higher value on websites or online businesses that have been around for a number of years, have diversified sources of traffic and income, with strong social media following, and with an audience that are mostly located in the US.
 If you own a website that has most of these qualities, you can use the valuation tool of either Flippa or Empire Flippers to get an estimate of how much your website is worth.
 When doing valuation, these marketplaces determine the website’s net profit (either annual or monthly) and then multiply it by a valuation multiple (the number of months or years that the buyer can expect to recoup his initial investment).
 Since they act as a middleman, these online marketplaces take a cut on the money you’ll get from selling your website.

 How to Earn Money Online by Selling Your Services.